RMax2015/forGL/README.md

 # forGL

-This is an application to allow anyone to do computer programming.
+**NEWS:  forGL will be presented at the Haxe US Summit 2019 in Seattle in May.**

+Exact Time / Date not set yet, some time May 8 to May 10.

+See Haxe.org for more details about US Summit.

+**Want to learn computer programming? forGL can help you.**

-Prior experience with computer programming or (in the future) even knowing English is not needed.
+**Prior experience with computer programming or even knowing English is not needed.
 If you can use a Dictionary you are ready to program.
-Knowing how to use a Calculator application may help but is not required.
+Knowing how to use a Calculator may help but is not required.**

- "Imitation is the sincerest form of flattery."

-The forGL project (imitates) uses ideas from:
+**forGL uses ideas from:**

-Natural Language: Ideas of Verbs, Nouns and Punctuation (if available).
-Use of a Dictionary of words to support programming in a single or a mix of Natural Languages.
+**Natural Language: Ideas of Verbs, Nouns and Punctuation.** Use of a Dictionary of words to support programming in a single or a mix of Natural Languages.
 You may use words from multiple languages within a single Verb definition.

-Mathematics as a Language: Ideas of various operations and functions such as: add, subtract, sin, cos ...
+**Mathematics as a Language: Ideas of various operations and functions such as: add, subtract, sin, cos ...**

-Programming Language(s): Reserved key words or symbols such as: =, !=, if, then, while ...
+**Programming Language(s): Reserved key words or symbols such as: =, !=, if, then, while ...**

-4GL style declarative key words such as: from, into, show, repeat ...
+**Declarative key words such as: from, into, show, repeat ...**

-WARNING:
+**WARNING:**

-The forGL application is a rough prototype with features that are incomplete, have significant defects (bugs) or even missing entirely.
+**The forGL application is a rough prototype with features that are incomplete, have significant defects (bugs) or even missing entirely.**

-Most of the forGL application is written in Haxe with output to: C++, C#, Java, Python and JavaScript.
+**Most of the forGL application is written in Haxe** with output to: C++, C#, Java, Python and JavaScript.

 Test platforms used:

 Laptops running Windows 7 and 10.

-Languages used to implement forGL tested: C++ (best for now), C# (no color or cursor positioning), Java, Python, JavaScript (not really working).
+**Languages used to implement forGL tested: C++, Java, Python, (all working well)** **C# (no color or cursor positioning), **
+JavaScript (not really working).

 Very incomplete testing on old Android phone with incomplete JavaScript / HTML / JavaScript Web Worker (from Haxe).

-...
-Under Construction ...
+**...
+Under Construction ...**